saphir-travel/documentation/content/developer/howtos/website_themes/theming.rst

 After your development environment is fully set up, let's start building the skeleton of your theme module.
 In this chapter, you will also discover how to:

-- Enable/disable Website Builder standard options and templates
+- Enable/disable Website Builder standard options and templates.
-- Define the colors and the fonts to use for your design
+- Define the colors and the fonts to use for your design.
-- Get the most of Bootstrap variables
+- Get the most of Bootstrap variables.
-- Add custom styles and javascript
+- Add custom styles and javascript.

 Theme Module
 ============